Enjoy this FREE printable Star Wars math activity (and sneak in some learning) while you celebrate Star Wars Day on May the 4th (be with you!)

 Me: "Ok, grab the calculator and meet me outside."

 Kid: "Yea!
 Hey wait, does that mean you're trying to trick me into doing some math?"

 Ah, the force is strong in this one :)

 So yes, I fully admit to sneaking math into fun activities :)

-Actually, I fully admit to sneaking learning into ANY activity (but in my defense, it's always a great time for all).
+Actually, I fully admit to sneaking learning into ANY activity (but in my defense, everyone always a great time).